AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Step 2: Get API Credentials

 In order to invoke the PDF Electronic Seal API, Adobe client credentials are required.
 To get one, [click here](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-services-api) and complete the workflow.
-The client should securely store the credential details and PIN for later use.
+The client should securely store the credential details for later use.

 ### Step 3: Obtain your OAuth Token